In the beginning

 - Elias Harding held the Mt.
 Pleasant run from 1840

-- John Goodall, who emigrated from the Isle of Wight with his wife and four children selected a farm on Spring Creek called Iron Bark Forest in 1843 in partnership with William Elton.
+- John Goodall, who was transported to Tasmania before settling on the mainland and selecting a pastoral run on Spring Creek called Iron Bark Forest in 1843 in partnership with William Elton.

 - Joseph Gundry purchased Ironbark Forest and Pollock’s Plains in 1844